|HMRC Reference:Notice 236 (April 2014)||View Change History|

 If you used the duplicate list procedure at export (paragraph 3.3), then on your return to the UK you must:

-to a Border Force officer in the red channel (or, if we are not in attendance at the airport, use the red point phone to speak to an officer and follow their instructions).
-Please note that the duplicate lists procedure is mainly allowed at Heathrow Airport, however other airports and ports are also able to accommodate the duplicate list procedure.
+To a Border Force officer in the red channel (or, if we are not in attendance at the airport, use the red point phone to speak to an officer and follow their instructions).
+Please note that the duplicate lists procedure is mainly used at Heathrow Airport, however other airports and ports are also able to accommodate the duplicate list procedure.

 Yes.
 The same conditions for relief apply but the procedures are slightly different.